Daddoo-Dev/todosync/extension/USER_GUIDE.md

 5. If your database has a Project property, select a project or create a new one
 6. Wait for initial sync to complete

+> 💡 The ToDoSync panel now guides you through these steps in order—if you ever forget what’s next, just look at the inline checklist (Add API Key → Connect Workspace → Add Tasks).

 **You're all set!** Tasks will now appear in the ToDoSync sidebar.

 ---